dariogarcia/coMedia/README.md

 In other words, you need to run 'python embed_main.py' after adding some comments to the system, so these are embedded by the LLM model and accessible through the search functionality.

 ## Disclaimer
 This is the prototype of a prototype.
 Important pieces are missing, such as proper user management, interface and privacy (e.g., data anonymization).
+Dont ever submit personal information, misinformation, or any other sort of illegal content.